 Step 1: Create the Toast Layout

 Go to res -> layout (right-click) -> new -> Layout Resource file -> Create (custom_toast_layout.xml) file.
 Add a CardView to contain the custom toast message and also add a TextView to display the text inside the custom toast message.
-FrameLayout is used to specify the position of multiple views placed on the top of each other to represent a single view screen.
+FrameLayout is used to specify the position of multiple views placed on top of each other to represent a single view screen.

 Step 2: Create a New Kotlin File

-Now creates a new Kotlin file and named it as WrapToast.kt to make the code reusable.
+Now creates a new Kotlin file and name it as WrapToast.kt to make the code reusable.
 Go to Project Package (right-click) -> new -> Kotlin file/class -> Create (WrapToast.kt) file.
 Now we are going to extend the Toast::class with showCustomToast() which will take String and Context as a parameter.